amyjko/foundations-of-information/chapters/social.md

 # Podcasts

 * [Can Big Tech Make Sure That 2020 Is Not 2016?, Sway|https://sway.simplecast.com/episodes/can-big-tech-make-sure-that-2020-is-not-2016-j1sOJ9zx].
 Discusses how social media platforms are amending policies around political advertising an disinformation.

+* [You Missed a Spot, On the Media|https://www.wnycstudios.org/podcasts/otm/episodes/on-the-media-you-missed-a-spot].
+Discusses content moderation, deplatforming, free speech, and the future of social media.

+* [I Love Section 230.
+Got a Problem With That?, The Argument, NY Times|https://the-argument.simplecast.com/episodes/trump-section-230-facebook-twitter-trump-i8CQUVde].
+A debate on Section 230, the left's desire for more aggressive moderation, the right's desire for less, and the surprising ways that the policy has created a marketplace for online speech.